 Gulf of Mexico, Caribbean Sea, northern sections of South

 America, and Atlantic Ocean to the African coast from the

 Equator to 32N.
 The following information is based on satellite

 imagery, weather observations, radar and meteorological analysis.

-The monsoon trough passes through the coastal areas of Liberia
+The monsoon trough passes through the coastal sections of Guinea

 GULF OF MEXICO...

 A stationary front passes through Florida just to the south of